DeusSixik/Recipe-Machine-Stage/README.md

-RecipeMachineStage.addRecipe(recipeType as string, recipeID as string, stage as string) RecipeMachineStage.addRecipe(recipeType as string, recipeID as string[], stage as string)
+RecipeMachineStage.addRecipe(recipeType as string, recipeID as string, stage as string) RecipeMachineStage.addRecipe(recipeType as string, recipeID as string[], stage as string) RecipeMachineStage.addRecipeByMod(recipeType as string, modId as string, stage as string) RecipeMachineStage.addRecipeByMod(recipeType as string, modId as string[], stage as string)

+RecipeMachineStage.addRecipe(recipeType as RecypeType, recipeID as string, stage as string) RecipeMachineStage.addRecipe(recipeType as RecypeType, recipeID as string[], stage as string) RecipeMachineStage.addRecipeByMod(recipeType as RecypeType, modId as string, stage as string) RecipeMachineStage.addRecipeByMod(recipeType as RecypeType, modId as string[], stage as string)
 ```

 ### Description